Meal Plans & Dining DollarsPage address: https://www.mnsu.edu/reslife/dining/

-Spring Semester 2018: Students who wish to change their meal plan for the spring semester will have an opportunity to do so between December 1, 2017 - January 19, 2018.
-Please note that only students moving to or living at Stadium Heights will have the ability to choose the Maverick 250 Dining Dollars plan.
+Spring Semester 2020: Students who wish to change their meal plan for the spring semester will have an opportunity to do so between December 1, 2019 - January 24, 2020.
+Please note that only students moving to OR living at Stadium Heights will have the ability to choose the Maverick 250 Dining Dollars plan.

-Fall Semester 2018: Residents of Crawford, Julia Sears, McElroy, and Preska who have not chosen a meal plan by August 19, 2018 will automatically be assigned the Maverick AnyTime plan.
-Residents of Stadium Heights who have not chosen a meal plan by this date will automatically be assigned the Maverick 250 Dining Dollars plan.
-The first meal offered by University Dining Services for the Fall Semester is the New Student and Family Meal on Thursday, August 23 from 4-6 p.m. in the University Dining Center.
+Fall Semester 2019: Residents of Crawford, Julia Sears, McElroy, Preska, and Stadium Heights who have not chosen a meal plan by August 18, 2019 will automatically default to the Maverick AnyTime plan.
+The first meal offered by University Dining Services for the Fall Semester is the New Student and Family Meal on Thursday, August 22 from 4-6 p.m. in the University Dining Center.

-Fall 2018 residents may change their meal plan August 20 through September 7 using the Meal Plan Change Request Form.
+Fall 2019 residents may change their meal plan August 19 through September 6 using the Meal Plan Change Request form.
 This is the only time period that a student may change to the Maverick 250 Dining Dollars plan (we do not allow students to select this meal plan for the spring semester unless they are living at/moving to Stadium Heights).

 Students with a Maverick 160 Meal Plan can request to Convert Meals to Dining Dollars.